-At issue is a 2007 renewable fuels law that requires a certain amount of those types of fuels, called cellulosic biofuels, to be mixed in with gasoline each year.
-Despite annual EPA projections that the industry would produce small amounts of the biofuels, none of that production materialized.
+The biofuels mandate is part of a 2007 renewable fuels law that requires a certain amount of ethanol and other renewable fuels to be mixed in with gasoline each year.
+Despite annual EPA projections for millions of gallon of biofuels made from switchgrass, corn husks or wood pulp, little production has materialized.

-But the cellulosic industry stalled in the bad economy and still hasn't produced much.
 According to final EPA estimates, no cellulosic fuel was produced in 2010 or 2011.
-Last year's estimates aren't yet available.
+Only about 25,000 gallons was produced last year.

 Copyright 2013 The Associated Press.